wds4/tapestry-protocol/tips/networking/nostr/publication.md

 By definition according to the tapestry protocol, a *word* is json-formatted.
 To publish a word, it will be converted into a string (the `stringify` command in javascript) and inserted into the content field of a nostr event.

-The kind will be either 9xxx or 39xxx, depending on whether the events should be `regular` vs `parameterized replaceable`.
-As of Feb 2024, 9901 and 39901 (901 in place of xx) have been used with the understanding these kinds are designated as testnets.
+The kind will be either 9xyz or 39xyz, depending on whether the events should be `regular` vs `parameterized replaceable`.
+As of Feb 2024, 9901 and 39901 (901 in place of xyz) have been used with the understanding these kinds are designated as testnets.

 ```json
 {